joanmiespada/TravelAgency-business-case/cases/travelagency/ta008-startquestions-assets.md

 ---

+# Security
+## Bootstrapping

+- What Personally identifiable information (PII) are we storing in our systems?

 # Processes
 ## Bootstrapping

 - How are we going to operate the platform?
+- Code branching strategy?
 - Which guidelines/rules do we agree to follow?
 - How and what support are we going to bring to the stakeholders?
 - Which processes do we need to set up?
 - How is going to be the deployment process?
 - Do we foresee unplanned tasks? how many and how often?
+- How long can take research spikes?
+- How are we going to estimate our task?

 ---